Manuel Cuevas: Early life

-Manuel Arturo José Cuevas Martínez was born on April 23, 1933, in Coalcomán de Vázquez Pallares in Mexico as the fifth of twelve children of Esperanza Martínez (1911) and José Guadalupe Cuevas (1901).
+Manuel Arturo José Cuevas Martínez was born on April 23, 1933, in Coalcomán de Vázquez Pallares in Mexico as the fifth of 11 children of Esperanza Martínez (1911) and José Guadalupe Cuevas (1901).
 He attended the University of Guadalajara and majored in psychology.

-Manuel first learned how to sew in 1945 from his older brother, Adolfo, in Coalcoman, Michoacan, Mexico.
+Cuevas first learned how to sew in 1945 from his older brother, Adolfo, in Coalcoman.
 He stated, "I started making prom dresses when I was 13.
-You know that grandmothers and aunts made the prom dresses for all the kids.
-But I started making prom dresses that were pretty expensive, and all the girls said, 'Mommy I don't want you to make my prom dress.
+You know that grandmothers and aunts made the prom dresses for all the kids, but I started making prom dresses that were pretty expensive, and all the girls said, 'Mommy I don't want you to make my prom dress.
 I want Manuel to make my prom dress!'
-I continued making prom dresses and in one year I made 77 dresses, then the next year I made 110, and from then on I hired people to help me sew.
+I continued making prom dresses and in one year I made 77 dresses, then the next year I made 110, and from then on, I hired people to help me sew.
 I made a fortune."

 Los Angeles

-After success in making prom dresses in Mexico, Manuel moved to Los Angeles in 1951 and worked for several tailors.
-He was soon referred to and started working for Sy Devore, tailor to The Rat Pack.
-Manuel was offered $55 a fitting, which would often only take 15 minutes.
-Soon he was tailoring suits for elite members of the Los Angeles community including Frank Sinatra, Sammy Davis Jr., Dean Martin, Bob Hope, Don Rickles, and Joey Bishop.
+After success in making prom dresses in Mexico, Cuevas moved to Los Angeles in 1951 and worked for several tailors.
+He was soon referred to and started working for Sy Devore, tailor to the Rat Pack.
+Cuevas was offered $55 a fitting, which would often only take 15 minutes.
+Soon, he was tailoring suits for elite members of the Los Angeles community, including Frank Sinatra, Sammy Davis Jr., Dean Martin, Bob Hope, Don Rickles, and Joey Bishop.

-Not long after starting to work with Sy Devore, Manuel attended the Pasadena Tournament of the Roses (commonly known as the Rose Parade).
+Not long after starting to work with Sy Devore, Cuevas attended the Pasadena Tournament of the Roses (commonly known as the Rose Parade).
 He was inspired by the elaborate and flamboyant clothing.
-Upon learning that the pieces were designed by Nathan Turk, Manuel visited the designer to ask him who was responsible for the embroidery on his clothing.
+Upon learning that the pieces were designed by Nathan Turk, Cuevas visited the designer to ask him who was responsible for the embroidery on his clothing.
 The embroidery was created by master tailor Viola Grae.
-While still working as the fitter at Sy Devore's, Manuel bartered his sewing expertise with Grae, saying he would cut the shirts and pants for her in return for teaching him the craft of embroidery.
+While still working as the fitter at Sy Devore's, Cuevas bartered his sewing expertise with Grae, saying he would cut the shirts and pants for her in return for teaching him the craft of embroidery.

-It was through Grae that Manuel met Nudie Cohn, famous for his grand, rhinestone-embellished "Nudie Suits."
-At first, Manuel made shirts for Nudie.
+Through Grae, Cuevas met Nudie Cohn, famous for his grand, rhinestone-embellished "Nudie suits".
+At first, Cuevas made shirts for Cohn.
 Actor Audie Murphy came into Nudie's Rodeo Tailors one day about the fit of some the suits that were being made for his latest film, concerned whether they would be done in time for filming Monday.
-Manuel worked all weekend tailoring the suits, and Monday morning delivered all the outfits to Murphy.
-Nudie then offered Manuel a full-time job.
-Working alongside Nudie, Manuel later became head tailor, head designer, and eventually partner of Nudie's Rodeo Tailors in North Hollywood.
+Cuevas worked all weekend tailoring the suits, and Monday morning delivered all the outfits to Murphy.
+Cohn then offered Cuevas a full-time job.
+Working alongside Cohn, Cuevas later became head tailor, head designer, and eventually partner of Nudie's Rodeo Tailors in North Hollywood.